latticetower/secret-octo-spice/README.md

 different bioinformatics scripts

-- hive_plotter - remastered hive plot example from D3.js
+- hive_plotter - remastered hive plot example from D3.js (I used it to compare cheetah genome with someone else.
+It's old)

-- pyrosetta - some scripts from Rosetta workshops and some test code for my diploma
+- qualifier - I don't know what it will be, name is random